mat1/building-microservices/exercises/2-get-movies.md

 ## First Step

 The Movie Ticket Service should return a list with movies for which the user can buy some cinema tickets.
-Your task is to implement a REST endpoint **MoiveController** which should support two operations, list all movies and get some details about a specific movie.
-You can hardcore the return values.
+Your task is to implement a REST endpoint **MovieController** which should support two operations, list all movies and get some details about a specific movie.
+You can hard code the return values.

 ### List all movies